 host stations on a

-timeously and no problems have been experienced in the field as a result
+No problems have been experienced in the field as a result of software faults,

 The Prospecton Breweries - ELCON with FEPs installation - Durban, South Africa